palewire/django-postgres-copy/docs/index.rst

 A second approach is to provide a SQL string for how to transform a field during the insert on the model itself.

 This lets you specific different transformations for different fields of the same type.
-You must name the method so that the field name is sandwiched between "copy_" and "_template".
+You must name the method so that the field name is sandwiched between ``copy_`` and ``_template``.
 It must return a string interpolation keyed to "name", where the name of the database column will be slotted.

 For the example above, the model might be modified to look like this.